Internally hosted integrations

 Step 1.1: Configure the Relay in Cortex

-In Cortex, navigate to Settings, then click the integration you are configuring.
+In Cortex, click Integrations.
+Search for the integration you are setting up, then click +Install.

 For the configuration type, select Relay.

-Enter an alias for the configuration and configure any other necessary fields.
+In the side panel, enter an alias and configure any other necessary fields.
 At the bottom, click Save.

 Step 1.2: Create a .env file and a docker-compose.yml file